ajgpitch/quantum-in_situ_opt/README.md

 ------------
 This code has primarily been developed and tested with Python 3.6 on a Linux operating system.
 There is no reason why it should not work on other OS or Python versions.
 However, the multiprocessing features will not work so well on MS Windows.

 [QuTiP](qutip.org) and its prerequistes are required to run most of the scripts and notebooks.
-It has been tested with version 4.2 has been.
+It has been tested with version qutip 4.2.
 Older versions may work as well.

 [Jupyter notebook](jupyter.org) is required to run the notebooks.